metalwarrior665/actor-rust-scraper/README.md

 - This actor only works for scraping pure HTML websites (basically an alternative for [Cheerio Scraper](https://apify.com/apify/cheerio-scraper))
 - You can only provide static list of URLs, it cannot enqueue any more.
 - It doesn't have a page function, only simplified interface (`extract` object) to define what should be scraped.
-- It cannot retry retry failed requests (they return `null` for the failed attributes)
+- It cannot retry failed requests (they return `null` for the failed attributes)
 - It doesn't manage concurrency at all.
 So you cannot set max concurrency and the async mode may easily blow up the memory on large start URLs set.

 ### Input
-Input in a JSON object with these properties.
+Input is a JSON object with the properties below.
 You can also set it up on Apify platform with a nice UI.
 - `startUrls` (array(object)) Array of [request objects](https://sdk.apify.com/docs/api/request#docsNav).
 At the simplest level a request object looks like this: `{ "url": "http://example.com" }`
 - `run_async` (boolean) Asynchronous scraping is much faster but has much higher memory usage and can even run out of it and crash.
 Fixes and optimizations are planned in future versions
-- `push_data_size` (number) Buffers results into vector (array) before pushing to a dataset.
+- `push_data_size` (number) Buffers results into a vector (growable array) before pushing them to a dataset.
 This prevents overwhelming Apify API.
 We recommend setting this to at least few thousands.
 - `debug_log` (boolean) Shows when each URL starts and ends scraping with timings.
 Don't use for larger fast runs.
 - `proxy_settings` (object) Proxy configuration of the actor.
 By default it uses automatic proxy but you can set it to `None` by passing `{ useApifyProxy: false }`.
 - `extact` (object) Extraction config.
 This will determine how and what data will be extracted.
 Check [Data extraction](#data-extraction)